SuryaCS719/SuryaCS719/README.md

 ## 💼 Experience

+- **Full-stack Developer Intern @ Code Clause (July 2023 - Sept 2023)**
+  - Revamped app navigation and frontend functionalities, resulting in a 20% reduction in screen load times and a 25% improvement in overall application performance.
+  - Translated intricate UI designs into efficient and maintainable code using React Native’s component-based architecture, achieving a 30% reduction in development time.
+  - Designed and implemented advanced features such as intuitive gestures, real-time rate updates, chatbot integration, and Instagram-inspired user stories, which led to a 40% increase in user engagement.

 - **Junior Software Engineer Intern @ Phoenix Global (April 2023 - June 2023)**
   - Developed and deployed a machine learning-based movie recommendation system with 90%+ accuracy.
   - Actively participated in code reviews, reducing post-deployment bugs by 10%.